choresefree/vit-classification/README.md

 ## Test

-I put 5 pictures and one checkpoint  for testing the model, you should change the class-dict when you use your own dataset.
+I put 5 pictures and for testing the model, you should change the class-dict when you use your own dataset.